davidcmorris/knackid/ja_ultipro_time.md

 # Ultipro Time Management Job Aid
 ## This job aid will help you review and submit time.
-### Step 1:  Login to Ultipro
+### Login to Ultipro
 ![](/img_ultipro_login.png)

-Enter your First Initial and Last Initial followed by your six-digit employee identification number (e.g., ab012355)
+1. Enter your username.
+This is your Initials followed by your six-digit employee identification number (e.g., AB012345)

-Then, enter your password and click **Login**
+2. Enter your password and click **Login**